ZacBlanco/zacblanco.github.io/_posts/2015-11-1-social-psych-exam-guide-2.md

 ## Attitudes

-**Attitude**: A positive, negative, or mixed reactino to a person, object or idea.
+**Attitude**: A positive, negative, or mixed reaction to a person, object or idea.

 > Attitudes are measured through self report, Covert Measures, and Implicit Association Tests (IATs)